bartima3us/erl-upnp/README.md

 erl_upnp_client:stop(ClientPid)
 ```

-Attach event handler to client event manager and get data about new entities as soon as they are discovered.
+Attach event handler to client event manager and get data about new entities as soon as they are discovered
 ```
 EventMgrPid = erl_upnp_client:get_event_mgr_pid(ClientPid)
 add_sup_handler(EventMgrPid, your_handler_mod, []).